mvac7/TARP/README.md

 This software is a random generator of rhythm and melody patterns.

-for eXperimental Sound Mini-compo 2012 (Karoshi MSX Community)
+The first version (0.9b) was presented in the Karoshi MSX Community eXperimental Sound Mini-compo 2012 contest.

 http://karoshi.auic.es/index.php/topic,2294.0.html